 The State of Wisconsin offers a comprehensive group health insurance program which is available to all employees who participate in the Wisconsin Retirement System.
-Open enrollment is limited to the first 30 days of employment with coverage effective the first of the month following date of application or any time before completing six months in the State of Wisconsin Retirement System with coverage effective the first of the month after completion of six months in the WRS.
-The employee must pay the entire premium for health insurance the first six months he or she works under WRS as a state of Wisconsin employee.
-After the first six months, the State pays its share of the premium.
+Open enrollment is limited to the first 30 days of employment with coverage effective the first of the month following date of timely application.
+Visiting staff who are excluded from WRS are eligible if they are appointed to work at least 28% for at least one semester (21% for six months for year-round positions).

 An employee can choose from several health care plans.
-The Standard Plan and the Standard Plan II permit members to seek medical care from any physician.
 Members of HMOs are expected to receive their health care only from physicians, health professionals, and hospitals affiliated with the HMO.
 Special provision is made for emergency care while traveling outside of the HMO service area.
 An employee is eligible to select any plan which meets his or her needs.
 An employee may change plans only during the Dual-Choice enrollment each October for coverage effective the first of the following year.
+Booklets are distributed each Fall to help employees evaluate their healthcare options.
 The only exception is at the time an employee moves out of the service area for his or her health plan.
 If an application is submitted within 30 days of the date of the move, a change in health plan can be made.